- slide 1 of 2

 I have a waiting list for both sets of students wanting to read them, as does our library for their Stephenie Meyer books.
 Never before have I seen teenagers so enamored and excited about a book series, and it's not just my girl students.
 I'm sure Harry Potter provoked the same reaction in students, but this wave of enthusiasm seems to have hit a different strata of student.
 Twilight is engaging my students that are usually not avid readers.
 My busy cheerleaders and kids from the "too cool for school" crowd are picking up this book and devouring it!
 Boys are jumping on the Twilight bandwagon as well, mainly because I challenged a few of my "cool" boys to read it, and they have made it socially acceptable to be seen with this formally "girly" book.
 Boys are usually shocked by how much fast-paced action is packed between the romantic dialogue.

 Students are drawn to imperfect characters at a stage in their life when attaining perfection is a huge part of their daily struggle.
-You couldn't find a better novel to teach characterization, character motive, or conflict.
-Just because it's popular and not considered a literary classic, does not diminish its literary merit as a powerful teaching tool for teens.
+You couldn't find a better novel to teach characterization, character motive, and conflict.
+Even though it's not considered a literary classic, its literary merit remains diminished as a powerful teaching tool for teens.
 Use this series as your "bait" to hook your adolescent readers and open their eyes to the amazing adventures books can facilitate.
 All it takes is one amazing book, and your students will be begging for more literary fuel to stoke their imaginations.

 - slide 2 of 2